 - doing Kegel exercises

 What exactly are Kegel exercises?

 If you’ve never done Kegels before, the first thing to do is find the correct muscles.
 You can do this by attempting to stop your pee mid-flow.
-It’s also important to make sure you’re “lifting” up your muscles and not “pushing” down — a pelvic floor trainer like the Elvie trainer can help with this.
+It’s also important to ensure you’re “lifting” up your muscles and not “pushing” down — a pelvic floor trainer like the Elvie trainer can help with this.

 You must be consistent with your exercises — three sets of five repetitions daily is a great way to start.